luizbgomide/sovereign/spells.md

 #### Forgetting the Grave
 Temporarily suspend the mortality of a willing target within sight.

 For one round per Necromancer level, the creature simply cannot die, no matter how drastic their injuries.
-Those reduced to zero HP lose their Move action each Round but can continue to act otherwise; if such a target is damaged yet again, they must make a Physical saving throw each time or become incapable of movement until healed.
+Those reduced to zero HP lose their [Move Action](/combat#move-action) each Round but can continue to act otherwise; if such a target is damaged yet again, they must make a Physical saving throw each time or become incapable of movement until healed.

 At the spell’s end targets reduced to zero HP are Mortally Injured; those that have been dismembered or otherwise slaughtered beyond the hope of survival die instantly.